 Winning team graduates.

-Then, I quite playing for about eighteen months.
+Then, I quit playing for about eighteen months.
 And what happened?
-Well, I came back and I couldn’t find my way out of the bottom court.
+Well, I returned and couldn’t find my way out of the bottom court.
 It could have been rust.
 I don’t have a mechanical swing, rhythm matters for me.
 Weeks went by, and I was still at the bottom.
 I was getting blasted off the court.
 Finally, I asked a pro.
 It’s always good to get advice.
 And what did he say?
 “It’s your strings.”

-Timing wise, this was the evolution of Luxilon Strings.
+Timing-wise, this was the evolution of Luxilon Strings.
 The era of Nadal.
+If only Federer had evolved sooner, what could have been?
 When I changed the strings out, amazing things happened.
 I could literally hold the ball on my racquet.

 Always push for an edge.
 Game on.